 Now please don't get him wrong—he owns several cats, being a cat lover himself.
 It's just that he'd got in trouble with the city over past tenants and their cats "creating a nuisance", per the report of one elderly malcontent as he told it, so he had a strict no cat rule for all of his properties within city limits.

 I wish that I could say that we had a brief, pleasant discussion.
-Rather, I received a stern lecture on the importance of keeping one’s word through honoring one’s contracts.
-I noted that I had: just because a stray cat wanders onto my property and eats the food that I put out for the squirrels doesn’t mean that I keep a cat.
-There were squirrels actually living in the tree on the property, and they did take the food on occasion, so it was more of a dissimulative restructuring of the truth than a true judicious prevarication, right?
-He wasn’t impressed.
+Rather, I received a stern lecture on the importance of keeping one's word through honoring one's contracts.
+I noted that I had: just because a stray cat wanders onto my property and eats the food that I put out for the squirrels doesn't mean that I keep a cat.
+There were squirrels actually living in the tree on the property, and they did take the food on occasion, so it was more of a dissimulative restructuring of the truth than an outright judicious prevarication, right?
+He wasn't impressed.

 I told him the whole story that I just told you.
 He visibly softened as I continued.
-In the end, he forgave my “indiscretion” as he put it and adopted my friend, giving her to his daughter.
+In the end, he forgave my "indiscretion" as he put it and adopted my friend, giving her to his daughter.
 I was struggling to find my friend a suitable home, and lo and behold, my landlord once again came to my rescue.
-I’d have loved to have taken her, but I was temporarily moving in with family who’s deathly allergic to cats.
-I’ve been told that his daughter and my friend have bonded, and that they’re both happy and well adjusted to their life together.
+I'd have loved to have taken her, but I was temporarily moving in with family who, as aforementioned, is deathly allergic to cats.
+I've been told that his daughter and my friend have bonded, and that they're both happy and well adjusted to their life together.

 As I consider this brief period in our lives, I realize that my friend was never really "mine".
 Out of respect for her path, I never named her, because I refuse to think of myself as having owned such a free spirit.
 I don't even like the concept of "owning" another living thing.
 I prefer to think of it as a partnership, especially with higher-order sentient beings such as is my friend.
 I do understand why we need ownership laws to keep others from taking our companions way from us, but my friend is not one to be possessed by anyone unless she chooses to give herself to them.
 She was as much of a chooser of our friendship and giver of love as was I. She was a soul passing through my world, and it was my privilege to have loved her even for such a short period.
 I still think of her fondly to this day, missing the love, the mere presence, of my friend.